azhou2003/HeartReadr/WhatToDo.md

 todo:

-1. look at OcrService.plot_values, the savefigs occasionally has issues
 2. drag and drop for video
 3. select parameters after uploading video (text form) -drag a red box around ocr region